-Bri Lauren Steams Up Instagram While Flaunting Taut Tummy In Black Cutout Bathing Suit
+Bri Lauren Steams Up Instagram While Flaunting Her Taut Tummy In Black Cut-Out Bathing Suit

 "That's my girl Beastmode Miss Perfection," a third user declared.

-“Wow this is my new favorite video of you.
+"Wow this is my new favorite video of you.
 I love your hair it looks so great.
-That swimsuit is also amazing,” a fourth user wrote.
+That swimsuit is also amazing," praised a fourth admirer.

-The model’s fans have grown accustomed to seeing her highlight her curves in her stunning pics.
-She’s often seen sporting racy lingerie, teeny tops, skimpy bikinis, and more.
+Bri's fans have grown accustomed to seeing her highlight her curves in her stunning pics.
+She's often seen sporting racy lingerie, tiny tops, skimpy bikinis, and more.

-As previously reported by The Inquisitr, Bri recently grabbed the attention of her followers when she opted for a white crop top and a pair of scanty red panties.
+As previously reported by The Inquisitr, she recently grabbed the attention of her followers when she posted a photo of herself wearing a white crop top and a pair of scanty red panties.
 That post was also a hit.
-To date, it’s pulled in more than 7,700 likes and over 230 comments.
+To date, it's pulled in more than 7,700 likes and over 230 comments.